jonnyns/sosi_files_importer/README.md

 The importer will then open a file selection dialog expecting a .txt file with a Reference coordinate specification.
 This coordinate is provided to map the SOSI file 3D data to a region near the Blender coordinate origin.
 Remember that SOSI data can be located thousands of kilometers away from the origin, a situation Blender - as well as other 3D applications - is not meant to handle.

 Thereafter the user is asked for one or more SOSI files.
-Multiple filed can be selected in the dialog.
+Multiple files can be selected in the dialog.

 The appropriate files are then parsed, one by one.
 For every selected file a dialog will show all SOSI elements tags present.
 The user can choose to include/exclude any tags appropriate for the particular import.
 Default is inclusion of all element tags.